phetsims/qa/documentation/accessibility-bugs.md

   release the arrow key.
 See https://github.com/phetsims/john-travoltage/issues/227.
 * When using a slider and holding down an arrow key, you might see the thumb move slowly while holding the key down, then move rapidly in one direction when you release a key, see https://github.com/phetsims/john-travoltage/issues/242.
+* If there is a list in a dialog, when the dialog is first opened JAWS will read the list items as "bullet, bullet, ..." instead of reading the names of the items.
+See https://github.com/phetsims/a11y-research/issues/185.

 ### 1.3: NVDA